AnySleep: a channel-agnostic deep learning system for high-resolution sleep staging in multi-center cohorts: Results

 Next, we investigated how performance depended on the number of input channels (see Figure~\ref{fig:channel_comb_matrix}b).
 We evaluated AnySleep and \USleep{} on test recordings with random channel subsets containing between one and seven channels, with at most one EOG channel included.
-Given a recording and a channel subset, we evaluated AnySleep with a single forward pass, while \USleep{} was evaluated on all possible EEG-EOG channel pairs ($N_{\text{EEG channels}} \cdot N_{\text{EOG channels}}$ runs) with subsequent majority voting~\cite{Perslev2021}.
+Given a recording and a channel subset, we evaluated AnySleep with a single forward pass, while \USleep{} was evaluated on all possible (EOG, EEG) channel pairs ($N_{\text{EEG channels}} \cdot N_{\text{EOG channels}}$ runs) with subsequent majority voting~\cite{Perslev2021}.
 AnySleep's macro F1 increased with the number of available EEG channels, reaching 0.771 when six EEG and one EOG channels were provided.
+This trend persisted at even larger channel counts, as observed on the MASS datasets (up to 23 channels) and an additional high-density dataset (85 channels; see Supplementary Table~\ref{sup-tab:high-density}), with no substantial differences between channels represented in the training datasets and those not represented (see Supplementary Figure~\ref{sup-fig:nchannels-mass}).
 When the EOG channel was omitted and replaced with an additional EEG derivation, performance decreased slightly but consistently, suggesting that an additional modality (EOG) provides more complementary information than adding another EEG channel.
 Across all tested channel numbers, AnySleep achieved higher macro F1 scores than \USleep{}, which seemed to benefit less from additional EEG channels, likely reflecting AnySleep's more flexible and dynamic handling of multi-channel input.